 Mar 2014 = 6.51%

 Organic reach has been more than halved for post updates in March 2014 compared to those in February 2012.
 Although this is a median statistic, it does not span evenly across different industries.
-EdgeRankChecker also had the following numbers to share regarding organic reach of pages from different industries.
+EdgeRankChecker also had the following numbers to share regarding the organic reach of pages from different industries.

-The second observation is that pages with large number of fans do not seem to get as high an organic reach as compared with pages with a smaller number of fans.
+The second observation is that pages with a large number of fans do not seem to get as high an organic reach as compared with pages with a smaller number of fans.
 One rationale behind this can be that as the size of your audience increases, the competition for space on people’s news feeds also increases.
 Also, chances are that audience interest will be more dispersed as it increases in size; resulting in relatively fewer interactions and thus relatively less organic reach in the long run.